Sport

 Who then are we to castigate Laurence Stewart and Paul Winstanley for being unable to resist getting their paws on the most successful part of Chelsea Football Club – the women’s team?

-The co-sporting directors have spent their time in the driving seat casting their eye across the entirety of the club with the same energy as Bilbo Baggins holding the ring in his hands and wondering if he should keep it.
+The co-sporting directors have spent their time in the driving seat casting their eyes across the entirety of the club with the same energy as Bilbo Baggins holding the ring in his hands and wondering if he should keep it.
 After all, why not?
 Why shouldn’t I run it?

-“The Club would like to thank Paul for his dedication and service over more than a decade and wishes him well for the future.”
+“Chelsea Women can confirm that Paul Green has left his role as head of women’s football,” it began.
+“The club would like to thank Paul for his dedication and service over more than a decade and wishes him well for the future.”

 Newsletters